 He does this again in Revelations when he finds out about Yusuf's death and Sofia's kidnapping.

-Borderlands2: Mordecai has a big one after Handsome Jack mutates his pet Bloodwing and kills her.
-Normally, Mordecai uses a sniper rifle with a slag effect, but after the event happens, he screams on the top of his lungs and blasts the Hyperion robots with explosive shots, stronger than the game's standard explosive element and strong enough to take out the robots in a single hit.
+Borderlands 2: Mordecai has a big one after Handsome Jack mutates his pet Bloodwing and kills her.
+Normally, Mordecai uses a sniper rifle with a slag effect, but after the event happens, he screams at the top of his lungs and blasts the Hyperion robots with explosive shots, stronger than the game's standard explosive element and strong enough to take out the robots in a single hit.
 Later on, Mordecai has you attack Hyperion's wildlife labs in revenge.

 All of the experience when playing as Krieg's is this when fighting Hyperion, who brutally experimented on him to give him his superhuman abilities but broke his mind in the process.
 Getting payback against Hyperion is one of a very small number of things both sides of his mind can agree on.